 The Red Dot is another very quotable episode that features the phrase my wife and I often use: "Was that wrong?
 Should I not have done that?"
 This episode revolves around George's unemployment temporarily ending when Elaine gets George a job at Pendant Publishing.
 To repay her, he finds her a cashmere sweater marked down considerably because of a minor flaw... a red dot on the waistline that he hopes she'll never notice.
 Elaine is over the moon when given the sweater, but Kramer sees the dot immediately after sliding into Jerry's apartment.
 Elaine quickly becomes furious at George and gives the sweater back.

-Earlier in the episode, at the same party that Elaine found George his new job, Jerry inadvertently gave Elaine's new boyfriend Dick, a recovering alcoholic, some liquor.
+Earlier in the episode, at the same party where Elaine found George his new job, Jerry inadvertently gave Elaine's new boyfriend, Dick, a recovering alcoholic, some liquor.
 Dick "falls off the wagon" and gets fired from Pendant Publishing for being an angry drunk.
 Dick blames Jerry for his troubles and heckles Jerry at the comedy club.

 George actually enjoys his new job and winds up working late one night when the cleaning lady comes through.
 After drinking some Hennigan's Scotch, they have sex on his desk.
 The next day, Evie, the cleaning woman, gets upset and threatens to report it to her boss, so George offers her the cashmere sweater.
 She's overwhelmed with emotion, thinking back to being a little girl in Colombia and seeing the rich man in town wearing cashmere.
 She, too, however, notices the red dot.